NuGet/docs.microsoft.com-nuget/docs/concepts/Package-Versioning.md

 | [1.0,2.0) | 1.0 ≤ x < 2.0 | Mixed inclusive minimum and exclusive maximum version |
 | (1.0)    | invalid | invalid |

-When using the PackageReference format, NuGet also supports using a wildcard notation, \*, for Major, Minor, Patch, and pre-release suffix parts of the number.
-Wildcards are not supported with the `packages.config` format.
+When using the PackageReference format, NuGet also supports using a floating notation, \*, for Major, Minor, Patch, and pre-release suffix parts of the number.
+Floating versions are not supported with the `packages.config` format.

 > [!Note]
 > Version ranges in PackageReference include pre-release versions.
 By design, floating versions do not resolve prerelease versions unless opted into.
 For the status of the related feature request, see [issue 6434](https://github.com/NuGet/Home/issues/6434#issuecomment-358782297).